 Your clients are sold on the perks of the Agile methodology process.

 But here’s the thing: They still don’t quite understand how it’ll work for them.
-To ensure you’re all on the same page, here are some tips you can use to help your clients grasp what an Agile approach will look like in reality.
+To ensure you’re all on the same page, here are some tips you can use to help your clients grasp what an Agile business approach will look like in reality.

 1. Lean on a case study

 Want to give your client some real insight into understanding Agile project management?
 Get permission from one of your past clients to use their project as a case study of sorts.

 You should remove any confidential details, but you’ll be armed with things like project schedules, deliverables, and communications from a previous project to give your prospective client a walk-through of how that process worked in the real world.

 Those examples will help them go beyond the theoretical concept and understand what that arrangement would actually look like.

 Some potential customers might be on board with the ins and outs of Agile methodology right away, while others might require a bit more education and training.